VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `--md-snippet`

-[experimental] Allows to execute a passed string as Markdown code
+Allows to execute a passed string as Markdown code

 ### `--execute-markdown`

 Aliases: `--execute-md`

 [Internal]
-[experimental] A synonym to --markdown-snippet, which defaults the sub-command to `run` when no sub-command is passed explicitly
+A synonym to --markdown-snippet, which defaults the sub-command to `run` when no sub-command is passed explicitly

 ## Suppress warning options